Kokomo (song): The Muppets

-"Kokomo" was introduced to younger audiences when it was covered by Jim Henson's Muppets on the album Muppet Beach Party in 1993.
+"Kokomo" was covered by Jim Henson's Muppets on the album Muppet Beach Party in 1993.
 The Beach Boys' lyrics were changed from "gave me a tropical contact high" to the more family-friendly phrase "under a tropical island sky" for the Muppets' rendition.

 The Muppets characters, including Kermit the Frog, appeared in a music video for their rendition of the song, directed by Brian Henson and filmed in Los Angeles.

 Full House

-In 1988, the Beach Boys performed "Kokomo" and other songs on the sixth episode of season two of the American television sitcom Full House.
-This occurred due to their relationship with John Stamos who played Uncle Jesse on the show, as well as the success of the song that year (with Stamos appearing in the video).
+In 1988, the Beach Boys performed "Kokomo" and other songs in the Full House episode "Beach Boy Bingo".
+This occurred due to their relationship with John Stamos, who played Uncle Jesse on the show, as well as the success of the song that year (with Stamos appearing in the video).

+Space Force

+In the first episode of Netflix's 2020 workplace comedy TV series Space Force, General Mark R. Naird sings the song in his office to calm himself down in anticipation of a controversial rocket launch.
+Additionally, in the 2022 series finale of the show, the concluding scene has the Space Force staff realize that they have spotted an asteroid headed directly for Earth.
+As an absurdist way to calm down, they break out in a chorus of "Kokomo".